-- Real world is absurdly complex; some abstraction is necessary to allow us to reason on it... - Selecting the correct abstraction and resulting state space is a difficult problem! - Abstract states \Leftrightarrow real-world states - Abstract operators (e.g., going from city i to city j costs Lij actually drive from city i to j)
+- Real world is absurdly complex; some abstraction is necessary to allow us to reason on it... - Selecting the correct abstraction and resulting state space is a difficult problem! - Abstract states real-world states - Abstract solution set of real actions to take in the real world such as to solve problem goal state